Learning electron densities in the condensed phase: Theory

 where $\tilde{\rho}^{\text{ML}}(\mathbf{r)}$ is the density approximation that parametrically depends of the regression weights through Eqs.~\eqref{approx_rho} and~\eqref{eq:coeffs_approx}. $\bb_{M}$ indicates a single vector containing the regression weights, whose dimension is determined by the sum of the number of basis functions $(n\lambda\mu)$ in each of the $M$ sparse atomic environments.
 The kernel matrix $\mathbf{K}_{{M}{M}}$ is defined to be block-diagonal in the atomic types $a$, angular momenta $\lambda$ and radial indexes $n$.
 Note that a regularization term with an adjustable parameter $\eta$ is introduced in the second line to prevent overfitting the model on the training data.

 As detailed in Ref.\citenum{Fabrizio2019}, minimization of Eq.~\eqref{eq:loss_func2} with respect to $b_{n\lambda\mu}(M_j)$ leads to the following regression formula:

 The vector $\mathbf{w}_{N}$ contains the projections of the training densities on the basis functions (Eq.~\eqref{eq:w}), whose dimension is given by the sum of the number of basis functions $(n\lambda\mu)$ associated with every atomic environment in each of the $N$ training configurations.
 The matrix $\mathbf{S}_{{N}{N}}$ contains the overlap between the basis functions of each configuration (Eq.~\eqref{eq:S}), and is block-diagonal in the training structures $N$.
+Note that the overlap matrix is required only to calculate these regression weights; the overlap matrices of target structures are not needed to predict their density-coefficients using Eq.~\eqref{eq:coeffs_approx}.
 Finally, the rectangular matrix $\mathbf{K}_{{N}{M}}$ contains the kernels which couple the atomic environments of the training structures with those selected to define the sparse approximation of the density coefficients in Eq.~\eqref{eq:coeffs_approx}.
 Note that the set $M$ is a representative subset of the atomic environments comprising the $N$ training structures, such that we perform a dimensionality reduction commonly known as the \textit{subset of regressors} (SoR) approximation.\cite{quin+05jmlr} In this work, the sparse set is selected using the \textit{farthest point sampling} (FPS) algorithm,\cite{imba+18jcp} using the scalar ($\lambda=0$) SOAP metric.\cite{bart+13prb}